Ecological inheritance: Examples

 There can be examples of ecological inheritance within one species to impact just that one species.
 In the book, On the Origin of Species, Charles Darwin described ways that organisms alter selection pressures by modifying local environments (i.e., habitats in which they live) that affect their fitness.
 For example, the effect of ecological inheritance on long-term evolutionary dynamics are performed by subsequent generations of earthworm that burrow through soil.
 As earthworms burrow, they modify soil structure and enrich the nutrient content by mixing decomposing organic matter with inorganic soil content.
 The burrowing makes water easily available and absorbed by earthworms in the soil, and consequently, worms have kept their ancestral freshwater kidneys rather than evolve terrestrial anatomy.

 Ecological inheritance can also involve the chemicals produced by organisms of different species such as the sea urchin Holopneustes purpurascens and the red alga Delisea pulchra.
 The sea urchin metamorphoses on the red alga during its early stages of life but then moves to the brown algae Ecklonia radiate because of the chemicals produced on the red algae that deter the sea urchin after a certain period of time.
 The secondary metabolites produced by the algae modify the environment that the sea urchin inhabits, thus resulting in changes for the following generations making this an example of ecological inheritance as well as chemical ecology.

-Also, ecological inheritance can occur within a species that effects the entire biosphere, and thus ecological inheritance has significant implications for macroevolution.
+Also, ecological inheritance can occur within a species that affects the entire biosphere, and thus ecological inheritance has significant implications for macroevolution.
 Ancestral species may modify environments through their niche construction that may have consequences for other species, sometimes millions of years later.
 For instance, cyanobacteria produced oxygen as a waste product of photosynthesis (see great oxygenation event), which dramatically changed the composition of the Earth's atmosphere and oceans, with vast macroevolutionary consequences.

 Additionally, as organisms adapt to climate change, the alterations they make to the environment will become a part of the future of ecological inheritance.